CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **1. CAVE ENTRANCE**

-Whether the characters are following Burrowbard's map or have received directions to Tide Echo Cavern from another source, their initial approach leads them to a narrow tunnel concealed within the Sword Mountain foothills.
+Whether the characters are following Burrowbard's map or have received directions to Tide Echo Cavern from another source, their initial approach leads them to a narrow tunnel concealed within the Spine of the World Mountain foothills.

 ```
 The entrance tunnel opens into a large cavern supported by a natural rock pillar and containing three stalagmites.
 Behind the rock column in the western part of the cave are three bedrolls and an assortment of everyday supplies such as sacks of flour, bags of salt, casks of salted meat, lanterns, flasks of lamp oil, pickaxes, shovels, and other equipment.
 Amidst these supplies lies the body of a deceased molekin miner, who has been lifeless for at least a week.